HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 The best Cybersecurity Strategy is: “Technology, Training, Insurance & Process Documentation.

-It all begins with the right technology — consistent updates, the right firewall, the right spam filtering and anti-virus, as well as the use of multi-factor authentication.
+It all begins with the right technology — consistent updates, the proper firewall, the proper spam filtering and antivirus, as well as the use of multi-factor authentication.

-Then you train your people regularly with monthly, easy to digest, lessons.
-This helps to create a culture of compliance..
-You work closely with people that ignore the training or perform poorly on tests as they are your greatest vulnerability.
-Work with your IT vendor and your insurance agent to pick a policy that accurately reflects your company and needs.
+You work closely with people who ignore the training or perform poorly on tests, as they are your greatest vulnerability.
+Work with your IT vendor and insurance agent to pick a policy that accurately reflects your company and needs.

-Lastly, document all of your policies and procedures as they relate to your industry and compliance regulations.
+Lastly, document all of your policies and procedures related to your industry and compliance regulations.

 1. Carl Fransen – Founder & CEO of CTECH Consulting Group